Golberg-Mark/fileSharing-complete-/README.md

 Add 'files' folder to fileSharing

-Create file users.db inside directory db.
+Create directory db in root of this project and create file user.db in this directory

 Run project: